DORIA Glass Globe Pendant Lamp

 Cord Length: 60 cm / 23.62”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb with an E27 socket can be used, but a clear one is preferred for this type of lamps.

 Designer: To be appraised.

-Other versions: These globe lamps were made in many forms and sizes; the small glass balls are used for flush mounts, wall lamps, sputnik chandeliers, even as a table lamp.
+Other versions: This DORIA glass globe pendant lamp was made in many forms and sizes; the small glass balls are used for flush mounts, wall lamps, sputnik chandeliers, even as a table lamp.
 The big version (like this one) exists in different sizes and was also made with a brass bar instead of a cord.